 In this unchartered reality, our teams, companies, and industries are transforming at a rapid speed.
 Expectations have changed as employees navigate working from home with family demands, and our priorities and goals are beginning to shift as everyone braces for impact.
 As countless teams are now 100% virtual, many of us are getting a crash course in what it means to become an online team player.

-In this new era of trying to remain both sequestered and connected, every team will need to reset, refocus, and course-correct to adapt to new realities.
+In this new era of trying to remain both sequestered and connected, every team has had to reset, refocus, and course-correct to adapt to new realities.
 Yet focus, alignment, and transparency can be a challenge when people can’t convene face to face.

 OKRs were built for moments like these

-In light of the pandemic, we are beyond business as usual.
+We are now beyond business as usual.
 As we all face difficult challenges ahead, the first adjustment is rethinking how to work in separate locations; the second is to factor the new workflow into how we will realign on the shared mission.
-Although the mission and destination may remain the same, many of us will need to rethink how and when we get there - meaning, your objectives and key results will likely need some renovation.
+Although the mission and destination may remain the same, many of us will need to rethink how and when we get there — meaning, your Objectives and Key Results will likely need some renovation.

 He said, “OKRs are really meant to be the most concise way to articulate where you want to go and how you get there.
 Think about how you can use it as a tool to give clarity, to give confidence, and to get buy-in from everyone.”

 OKRs were built for this challenge of change.
-Andy Grove, the founder of OKRs once said, “Bad companies are destroyed by crisis, Good companies survive them, Great companies are improved by them.”
-Agile Strategies and Culture Trip are two organizations that are taking Grove’s advice to heart and quickly shifting gears.
+Andy Grove, the founder of OKRs, once said, “Bad companies are destroyed by crisis.
+Good companies survive them.
+Great companies are improved by them.”
+Agile Strategies and Culture Trip are two organizations taking Grove’s advice to heart and quickly shifting gears.

 Reorienting, reconnecting, and resetting in the moment

-Dan Montgomery is an OKR coach and the founder and managing director of Agile Strategies - a coaching and consulting firm based in Denver.
+Dan Montgomery is an OKR coach and the founder and managing director of Agile Strategies, a Denver-based coaching and consulting firm.
 Like many companies and teams around the world, in just a couple of weeks, Agile became 100% virtual.

 “Many employees working from home genuinely have big challenges, including bored kids, sick relatives and an unending stream of bad news,” he said.
 “They need the flexibility right now and will appreciate your trust in them.”